TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_sitetositeconnectivity_tsg/gateway-ping-task-errors-customer-message.md

 <!--issueDescription-->
 Dear customer,

 Thank you for contacting us about your VPN Gateway connectivity issues.
-We’ve checked diagnostic logs for your VPN device and have determined this issue is a result of your on-premise VPN device not properly handling “Gateway Ping Tasks” which are meant to prevent the VPN connection from timing out after a five minute idle period.
-One option for remediation is to disable the “Gateway Ping Task” on the Azure VPN Gateway or you can consider remediation options for your on-premise VPN device.
+We've checked diagnostic logs for your VPN device and have determined this issue is a result of your on-premise VPN device not properly handling "Gateway Ping Tasks" which are meant to prevent the VPN connection from timing out after a five minute idle period.
+One option for remediation is to disable the "Gateway Ping Task" on the Azure VPN Gateway or you can consider remediation options for your on-premise VPN device.

 Best Regards,
 <!--/issueDescription-->